Workflow Tools

 • (5): The zoom slider and buttons to change the canvas and preview zoom level.

-The Image Editor tools are available as plugins loaded dynamically at startup and configurable in Setup dialog.
-List of tools is given below:
+The Image Editor tools are available as plugins loaded dynamically at startup and are configurable using the Setup dialog.
+The list of tools is given below:

 Note

-All these tools are also available into the Tools tab from the Image Editor right sidebar.
+All these tools are also available in the Tools tab in the Image Editor right sidebar.

-The digiKam Image Editor Tools Tab from the Right Sidebar
+The digiKam Tools Tab in the Image Editor Right Sidebar

 Raw Workflow

-A typical RAW workflow with digiKam may follow these steps:
+A typical RAW workflow with digiKam might follow these steps:

-• Setting up the RAW conversion and color management preferences:
+• Set up the RAW conversion and color management preferences:

-• Get the ICC color profiles for the camera, display and printer.
+• Set the ICC color profiles for the camera, display and printer.

 • Camera whitepoint setting.